Safe Portable Heating Options for Outdoor Markets and Swap Meets

 Electric Infrared Heaters

 Electric infrared models provide the safest option for vendor booths with electrical access.
-These heaters warm objects and people directly rather than heating ambient air, making them more effective in open-air environments where wind disperses warm air quickly.
+Unlike permanent heating solutions that rely on professional furnace installation, these portable units warm objects and people directly rather than heating ambient air, making them more effective in open-air environments where wind disperses warm air quickly.

 Key advantages include no combustion byproducts, no fuel storage requirements, instant on/off capability, and reduced fire risk.
 Mount them overhead when possible to keep floor space clear and prevent tip-over incidents.